fabulous-dev/Fabulous/README.md

 ### Fabulous for Xamarin.Forms

-Fabulous for Xamarin.Forms brings Fabulous to Xamarin.Forms with a tailored DSL to let you take advantage of everything Xamarin.Forms has to offer while keeping all the benefits of Fabulous.
+Fabulous for Xamarin.Forms combines both frameworks with a tailored DSL to let you take advantage of everything Xamarin.Forms has to offer while keeping all the benefits of Fabulous.

 With Fabulous for Xamarin.Forms, you will be able to write complete applications in F# like this:
 ```fsharp